 ICT enhances RE, wherever appropriate, in all key stages.
-Topics are presented using PowerPoint and film clips and sound recordings. iPads are used to record drama work and where appropriate to record visits to places of worship, which can also be viewed through virtual tours on the internet.
-Different Apps on the ipads can be used in story retelling, role-plays, interviews and hot seating situations.
+Topics are presented using PowerPoint and film clips and sound recordings.
+Cameras, iPads and Flip cameras are used to record drama work and where appropriate to record visits to places of worship, which can also be viewed through virtual tours on the internet.
+Digital microphones can be used in story retelling, role- plays, interviews and hot seating situations.